platanus/potassium/README.md

 ## Installation

-First, be sure to have Rails 4.2+ installed on your system.

-Then, install Potassium globally:
+You have to install Potassium globally:

     $ gem install potassium